Excel Dependent Drop Down List (Create with Easy Steps)

 Formula for Dynamic Second Drop Down List

-To create the last drop-down list, you have to use all the previous lists.
-But you need not use the UNIQUE function this time.
+To create the last drop-down list, we’ll use all the previous lists, but we need not use the UNIQUE function this time.

 In our original data set, the last drop-down list will be of the Names of the books.
-It will depend on the first and second drop-down lists.
+This list will depend on the first and second drop-down lists.

 • Select any cell in your worksheet and enter this formula: